By Helena Soderpalm and Simon Johnson

 Swedish Industry Minister Maud Olofsson ruled out help from the state, which is already guaranteeing a 400 million euro EIB loan to Saab.

 Trouble is nothing new for Saab.
-The company filed for bankruptcy protection in early 2009 after GM
+The company filed for bankruptcy protection in early 2009 after GM <GM.N> said it would cut ties with the brand.

 Swedish Automobile, then named Spyker, bought Saab for $400 million in January 2010.
 Spyker itself had never made a profit since it was founded in 2000.